AuroraMusitelli/MarketingCampaigns---EconomicsDataScience/README.md

 **Hi, I'm Aurora Musitelli!**
 * Passionate about Business Analytics, with a solid background in statistics.
 I enjoy finding insights in data and transforming them into concrete strategies.
 * In my free time?
-Mountains, photography and sports help me maintain a balance between numbers and nature!
+Mountains, photography and sports help me maintain a balance!

 ## 🎓 Education
 * Master's Degree, Statistical and Economic Sciences (LM-82) | University of Milano-Bicocca (Sept 2023 - Present)